ietf-wg-cellar/ebml-specification/specification.markdown

 ## Global Elements

-EBML defines these `Global Elements` which MAY be stored within any Element of an `EBML Document` as defined by their `Element Path`.
+EBML defines these `Global Elements` which MAY be stored within any `Master Element` of an `EBML Document` as defined by their `Element Path`.

 ### CRC-32 Element